-for Economic Research on Copyright Issues (SERCI) was established during
+Society for Economic Research on Copyright Issues (SERCI) was established

-the year 2001, with the principal objective of providing a solid academic
+during the year 2001, with the principal objective of providing a solid

-platform from which scientific debate concerning copyright, dealt with from
+academic platform from which scientific debate concerning copyright, dealt

-an economic theory perspective, can be launched and defended.
-SERCI aims to
+with from an economic theory perspective, can be launched and defended.

-actively promote and internationally distribute quality academic research
+SERCI aims to actively promote and internationally distribute quality

-relating economic theory to all aspects of copyright and intellectual
+academic research relating economic theory to all aspects of copyright and

-property of a cultural nature.
-SERCI is a fully independent, international
+intellectual property of a cultural nature.
+SERCI is a fully independent,

-academic activities related to the study of the economic dimension of the
+promotes all academic activities related to the study of the economic

-general concept of copyright, whatever may be the final results of such
+dimension of the general concept of copyright, whatever may be the final

-research activity, with the only underlying condition being that the
+results of such research activity, with the only underlying condition being

-research is formally correct, and is of interest to the understanding of
+that the research is formally correct, and is of interest to the understanding

-how copyright can be properly and efficiently managed.
-In short, SERCI is
+of how copyright can be properly and efficiently managed.
+In short, SERCI

-interested in promoting and distributing only that research which is of the
+is interested in promoting and distributing only that research which is of

 The activities of SERCI include, but are not restricted to:

-theory and copyright.
-The general underlying objective of the web site is
+economic theory and copyright.
+The general underlying objective of the web

-to provide a useful tool for all individuals and institutions interested in
+site is to provide a useful tool for all individuals and institutions

 2.Collection and maintenance of a working paper